Vestorly/torii/README.md

 You will now have to deal with the verification of your token in the browser.
 It will go something like this:

+__NOTE__: You should __only__ do this when you are using a `RS256`, or 'ES256' signature.
+These rely on assymmetric keys for their signatures.
+If you use `HS256` you'll expose your secret and others could generate valid jwt's.

 I'm assuming you have an ember-cli application.
 You'll need the addon:
 `ember-cli-browserify`.
 And you'll need to install two npm packages:
 `jwt-decode` and `jsrsasign`.